 Top Tip: Conducting market research will help you see those valuable gaps in the market that you can fill with your new idea.
 But how do you go about successfully uncovering key information about your target market?
 To understand why market research is so valuable, learn about the various types of market research available to you and exactly how to conduct market research in 5 simple steps, read our detailed guide to how to conduct market research for your business idea ⚡️.

 For example, Ian Crosby and Jordan Menashy created Bench, and a productised bookkeeping service that offers monthly services for a flat fee:

-Service businesses can be fast and easy to start up.
+Service and consulting businesses can be fast and easy to start up.
 In the early days, it requires no building, coding or physical inventory.
 All you need is the time to fulfil on what you promise to deliver yourself.